kristenvaccaro/antisocial-computing/critiques.md

 ### Papers

-This year, all students will write critiques of the same papers.
+All students will write critiques of the same papers.
 MS students should pick 2.
 PhD students should complete all 4.

 Due Week 3: _Li “From “Time to BeReal” to “Let Me Post My BeFake:” A Case of Operationalizing Authenticity Through Design” CSCW 2025_
 Due Week 5: _Chuai et al. “Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?”
 CSCW 2024_